 Thomas Sunday - Antipascha

-Think for a moment about what our Lord did for Apostle Thomas… Our Lord Jesus Christ, the pre-eternal second Person of the Holy Trinity, after having abased Himself to become incarnate, to lie in a lowly manger as a human infant, to subject Himself to this world and to the devil’s temptations, and to the humiliation of His voluntary sufferings and death… After all this, when He has already emerged triumphant and reappears in His glorified body, He continues now to demonstrate His mercy and tender lovingkindness by offering Himself to physical examination by Apostle Thomas.
+Think for a moment about what our Lord did for Apostle Thomas… Our Lord Jesus Christ, the pre-eternal second Person of the Holy Trinity, after having abased Himself to become incarnate, to lie in a lowly manger as a human infant, to subject Himself to this world and to the devil’s temptations, and even to the humiliation of His voluntary sufferings and death… After all this, when He has already broken the bond of hades and emerged triumphant and reappears in His glorified body, He continues now to demonstrate His humility and mercy and tender lovingkindness by offering and subjecting Himself to physical examination by Apostle Thomas.

 He invites the Apostle Thomas to feel the imprint of the nails and to thrust his hand into the wound upon His side.
 How incredible is that?...
 He does this out of love, out of concern for what is needed for Thomas’ faith and salvation.
 This is always God’s concern for each and every one of us.
 He will do with us and permit in our lives whatever is necessary in order to facilitate our salvation.

 And Christ our Lord does not stop at offering Himself to Thomas… He sees to it that His very Body and Blood will be offered to you and to me through the Mystery of the Consecration of the offering of Bread and Wine in the Divine Liturgy.

 Thomas touches His side and falls down declaring: ‘My Lord and my God!’
 What about us?
 We, who consume His Body and His Blood and unite ourselves to Christ in such an incredible and intimate way?